 The Shepherd & Dog – Why not pop in for a chat, read the English papers, have lunch or borrow a library book?
 Every Wednesday from 11.00 to 15.00 at Holy Trinity, Cannes.

 Anglo Info – Life on the Côte d’Azur in English.
 A mine of information on all aspects of living on the Riviera - Forums and listings on all related subjects.

-Riviera Reporter – The Riviera Reporter Magazine has been ‘the Bible for Riviera residents’ since 1987 and is a must-read for local English speakers of any nationality.
-The core content is a familiar mix of practical information, French and regional news and human interest, all with a largely local slant.
-Their website contains much of the valuable information carried in the bi-monthly magazine.
+Riviera Reporter – The Riviera Reporter was ‘the Bible for Riviera residents’ from 1987 and although not in print anymore is a must-reference for local English speakers of any nationality.
+Their website contains a mix of practical information, French and regional news and human interest, all with a largely local slant.

 Var Village Voice – If you want to know what's going on in the Var subscribe to the Var Village Voice.
 Every month you'll find the Highlights of the Var Calendar plus all the local village events and activities of local clubs and associations.

 Nice Côte d’Azur Airport – Plane arrival and departure times for Nice Airport